 How to complain

-Please contact us if you have any query or concern about our use of your information (see below ‘How to contact us’).
+Please contact us if you have any query or concern about our use of your information (see refer to‘How to contact us’).
 We hope we will be able to resolve any issues you may have.

 You also have the right to lodge a complaint with the Information Commissioner, any relevant European data protection supervisory authority or the Personal Data Protection Commission Singapore.